rcarrascosps/tester-kc/dark-oci-api-gateway/step5.md

 ## Let's create the credentials in NetFoundry to managed resources using their APIs

-Go to your NetFoundry console, and head to the Organization section (right side of the window):
+Go to your NetFoundry console, and head to the Organization section (left side of the window):

 ![](https://raw.githubusercontent.com/rcarrascosps/tester-kc/main/dark-oci-api-gateway/assets/netorg.png?raw=true)